Abdullahaldaheri/Emp_Database_Mysql/README.md

 # Emp_Database_Mysql

-This is project for Tuwaiq Acadmy cource "SQL database implementation using Python"
+This is project for Tuwaiq Acadmy course "SQL database implementation using Python"